Jenny Moore – Sports and Spinal Physiotherapist

 I am excited to be joining the Balance team as a spinal and sports physiotherapist and am here to treat any issue you may come in with.
 I will always take time to understand all the factors relevant to your recovery, to help you feel better, move better, and know how to help yourself.

 I was a keen dancer and gymnast, but began to take an interest in injury and recovery after sustaining a stubborn hamstring injury in my teens.
 I started to practice yoga and pilates aged 18, completed a three year course in shiatsu massage, and later undertook a BSc course in acupuncture.
+Jenny is a member of the British Medical Acupuncture Society.
 I have extensive experience in working with all of these treatment approaches.

 I realised that to ensure a really solid understanding of pain and rehabilitation physiotherapy was the obvious career choice, and graduated from the physiotherapy MSc course at King’s College London in 2010.